 - First day contact is made by phone if a child is not in school. - Pupils with under 90% attendance are identified and are invited to attend a meeting with the school's Education Welfare Officer.
-If attendance issues continue, parents/carers are invited to discuss issues and a Parenting Contract is put in place with support e.g. phone calls, discussions with the pupil.
+If attendance issues continue, parents/carers are invited to discuss issues and a Parenting Contract is put in place with support e.g. phone calls, discussions with the pupil. - The Headteacher and School administrator liaise regularly with Educational Welfare Officer (EWO) to discuss and monitor all pupils under 90% attendance or persistent absence (PA)

-- The Headteacher and School administrator liaise regularly with Educational Welfare Officer (EWO) to discuss and monitor all pupils under 90% attendance or persistent absence (PA) - Classes with the best attendance for the week are rewarded with 5 minutes extra playtime.
-Weekly percentages are displayed and announced in awards assemblies to encourage pupils to attend.
-Rewards are given on a termly basis for the best attendance with certificates. - Certificates are given every term for attendance of 96% and above (bronze, silver and gold awards).
+- Classes with the best attendance for the week are rewarded with 5 minutes extra playtime.
+Weekly percentages are displayed and announced in awards assemblies to encourage pupils to attend. - Certificates are given every term for attendance of 96% and above (bronze, silver and gold awards).
 Also, at the end of the year, a trophy is given to pupils who have maintained 100% attendance for the whole school year. - The Family Support Worker engages and supports with families to support and provide solutions to issues impacting negatively on attendance.
-Families are offered Early Help support where appropriate.
+Families are offered Early Help (Early Support Plan) support where appropriate.